 ACL Surgical Technique in Singapore

-An ACL reconstruction surgery is performed via an Arthroscopy (also called arthroscopic surgery) – a minimally-invasive surgical procedure in which an examination and treatment of the damage is performed using an arthroscope, an endoscope that is inserted into the joint through a small incision.
+An ACL (Anterior Cruciate Ligament) reconstruction is a surgical procedure performed via Arthroscopy (also called arthroscopic surgery) – a minimally-invasive surgical procedure in which an examination and treatment of the damage is performed using an arthroscope, an endoscope that is inserted into the joint through a small incision.

 Double Bundle ACL Recontruction